KubinB/sulak-website/README.md

 # Sulak Website

-Welcome to the Sulak Band website repo, This project serves as the official website for the Sulak Band.
+Welcome to the Sulak Band website repo.
+This project serves as the official website for the Sulak Band.

 ## Project Structure